-- 17.1 shall fix the day, time and place of all Scheduled Council Meetings by resolution; - may, by resolution at a Council Meeting, determine or alter the day, time and place of any Council Meeting; and - 17.3 shall publish the Agenda for a Scheduled Council Meeting on its external website on the Friday immediately prior to the Scheduled Council Meeting.
+- 18.1 shall fix the day, time and place of all Scheduled Council Meetings by resolution; - may, by resolution at a Council Meeting, determine or alter the day, time and place of any Council Meeting; and - shall publish the Agenda for a Scheduled Council Meeting on its external website on the Friday immediately prior to the Scheduled Council Meeting.

-18. Additional Council Meetings
+19. Additional Council Meetings

-- 18.1 An Additional Council Meeting will be held where: - 18.1.1 the Chief Executive Officer determines, that an Additional Council Meeting is necessary or desirable; or - 18.1.2 written notice of the Additional Council Meeting is provided to the Chief Executive Officer signed by the Mayor, or by three or more Councillors; and - 18.1.3 the written notice specifies the: - 18.1.3.1 date, time and place for the Additional Council Meeting; - 18.1.3.2 business to be transacted at the Additional Council Meeting; and - 18.1.3.3 reason that the business to be transacted at the Additional Council Meeting cannot be left to be considered at the next Scheduled Council Meeting.
+- 19.1 An Additional Council Meeting will be held where: - 19.1.1 the Chief Executive Officer determines, that an Additional Council Meeting is necessary or desirable; or - 19.1.2 written notice of the Additional Council Meeting is provided to the Chief Executive Officer signed by the Mayor, or by three or more Councillors; and - 19.1.3 the written notice must: - 19.1.3.1 specify the date, time and place (in person, electronic or hybrid) of the Additional Council Meeting; - 19.1.3.2 specify the business to be transacted at the Additional Council Meeting; and - 19.1.3.3 specify the reason that the business to be transacted at the Additional Council Meeting cannot be left to be considered at the next Scheduled Council Meeting. - 19.1.3.4 be delivered to the Chief Executive Officer in sufficient time to enable notice to be given in accordance with rule 23.

-19. Virtual Council Meetings
+20. Virtual and/or Hybrid Council Meetings

-- 19.1 A Councillor may request to attend a Council Meeting via electronic means. - 19.2 Any request made under sub-Rule 19.1 must: - 19.2.1 be in writing; - 19.2.2 be given to the Chief Executive Officer no later than 24 hours prior to the commencement of the relevant Council Meeting; and - 19.2.3 specify the reasons why the Councillor is unable or does not wish to attend the Council Meeting in person. - 19.3 The Chair must ensure that any request received in accordance with sub-Rule 19.2 and any other request received from a Councillor to attend by electronic means is made known at the commencement of the relevant Council Meeting. - 19.4 The Chief Executive Officer may approve and must not unreasonably refuse any request. - 19.5 A Councillor who is attending a Council Meeting by electronic means is responsible for ensuring that they are able to access such equipment and are in such an environment that facilitates participation in the Council Meeting.
+- 20.1 A Councillor may request to attend a Council Meeting via electronic means. - 20.2 Any request made under sub-rule 20.1 must: - 20.2.1 be in writing. - 20.2.2 be given to the Chief Executive Officer no later than 2 business days prior to the commencement of the relevant Council Meeting; and - 20.2.3 specify the reasons why the Councillor is unable or does not wish to attend the Council Meeting in person. - 20.3 The Chair must ensure that any request received in accordance with sub-rule 20.2 and any other request received from a Councillor to attend by electronic means is made known at the commencement of the relevant Council Meeting. - 20.4 The Chief Executive Officer may approve and must not unreasonably refuse any request.

-- 19.6 Without detracting from anything said in sub-Rule 19.5, a Councillor who is attending a Council Meeting by electronic means must be able to: - 19.6.1 hear the proceedings; - 19.6.2 see all Councillors and Council Officers who are also attending the Council Meeting, at least while a Councillor or Council Officer is speaking; - 19.6.3 be seen by all Councillors, Council Officers and members of the public who are physically present at the Council Meeting; and - 19.6.4 be heard when they speak. - 19.7 If the conditions of sub-Rule 19.6 cannot be met by one or more Councillors attending a Council Meeting, whether because of technical difficulties or otherwise: - 19.7.1 the Council Meeting will nonetheless proceed as long as a quorum is present; and - 19.7.2 the relevant Councillor (or Councillors) will be treated as being absent from the Council Meeting or that part of the Council Meeting, unless the Council Meeting has been adjourned in accordance with these Rules.
+- 20.5 A Councillor who is attending a Council Meeting by electronic means must ensure that they are attending the meeting from a location that is secure and fit for business purposes, which includes access to such equipment that facilitates participation in the Council Meeting. - 20.6 Without detracting from anything said in sub-rule 20.5, a Councillor who is attending a Council Meeting by electronic means must be able to: - 20.6.1 hear the proceedings; - 20.6.2 see all Councillors and Council Officers who are also attending the Council Meeting, at least while a Councillor or Council Officer is speaking; - 20.6.3 be seen by all Councillors, Council Officers and members of the public who are physically present at the Council Meeting; and - 20.6.4 be heard when they speak. - 20.7 If the conditions of sub-rule 20.6 cannot be met by one or more Councillors attending a Council Meeting, whether because of technical difficulties or otherwise: - 20.7.1 the Council Meeting will nonetheless proceed as long as a quorum is present; and - 20.7.2 the relevant Councillor (or Councillors) will be treated as being absent from the Council Meeting or that part of the Council Meeting, unless the Council Meeting has been adjourned in accordance with these rules.